DakobedBard/dsi-spark/individual.md

    sc = ps.SparkContext('local[4]')
    ```

-2. The fundamental programming abstraction in Spark is called **Resilient Distributed Datasets (RDDs)**.
+2. Operations in Spark uses **Resilient Distributed Datasets (RDDs)**.
-   **An RDD is a logical collection of data partitioned across machines**.
-This is where most of
+   **An RDD is a collection of data partitioned across machines**.
-   Spark's power come from.
-Therefore, you would want to use RDDs whenever you are processing massive
+   Using RDDs allow the processing of your data to be parallelized due to the partitions.
-   amounts of data.
    RDDs can be created by referencing datasets in external storage systems, or from Python
    list objects.

    Create an RDD from a python list.